-Any emergency can be cause for an evacuation, the AC going out in your home, power going out during the winter, a fire, moving, construction, hurricanes, tornadoes, flooding and whatever else the 2020 + decides to bring to our table.
-Being prepared can save your animal's life.
+Any emergency can be cause for an evacuation, the AC going out in your home, power going out during the winter, a fire, moving, construction, hurricanes, tornadoes, flooding and whatever else the world decides to bring to our table.
+Being prepared can save your animal's life!
 Watching the news and weather on a regular basis and having a tub full of emergency supplies so you can be ready at any time is the best option.

 Basic list of necessities:

 - Generator - for power (if available to do so)